shafnasir/MyPlanBook/doc/sprint3/PB.md

 **Priority: Highest**

-## Tally Purchases and Wish List: THEB-13
-As someone who manages my finances, I want to tally my purchases and the things I want or need to buy in a wish list so that I can keep track of my expenditures and know what I need or want to buy next.

-**Criteria of Satisfaction**
-- Input expenditures.
-- Input items to wish list of things to purchase.

-**Story Points Estimate: 3**

-**Priority: Low**

 ## Database: THEB-43
 As a user of My Plan Book, I want to have my data stored and be accessible each time I log in to My Plan Book.